volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

   // One of the arguments from this list "default_storage_config custom_storage_config" must be set default_storage_config = true

-  // One of the arguments from this list "usb_policy deny_all_usb allow_all_usb" must be set deny_all_usb          = true
+  // One of the arguments from this list "deny_all_usb allow_all_usb usb_policy" must be set deny_all_usb          = true
   volterra_certified_hw = ["isv-8000-series-voltstack-combo"]
 }